We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 風雨 is wind and rain in Chinese, Japanese Kanji, and old Korean Hanja.

-This can also refer to the elements or trials and hardships (in life).
+This can also refer to the elements of trials and hardships (in life).

 一帆風順 is just what you think it means.
-It suggests that you are on a trouble-free voyage through life, or literally on a sailing ship or sail boat.
+It suggests that you are on a trouble-free voyage through life, or literally on a sailing ship or sailboat.
 It is often used in China as a wish for good luck on a voyage or as you set out on a new quest or career in your life.
-Some may use this in lieu of "bon voyage".
+Some may use this in place of “bon voyage.”

-The literal meaning is roughly, "Once you raise your sail, you will get the wind you need, and it will take you where you want to go".
-Another way to translate it is "Your sail and the wind follow your will".
+The literal meaning is “Once you raise your sail, you will get the wind you need, and it will take you where you want to go.”
+Another way to translate it is “Your sail and the wind follow your will.”

-Note: Can be understood in Korean Hanja but rarely used.
+Note: Can be understood in Korean Hanja but is rarely used.

 See Also: Bon Voyage | Adventure | Travel